mrfdev/CMI/Resources/FAQ/cmi-custom-joinleave.md

 ---

-Turn on and display a custom join and leave message to players. _(instructions are for CMI v.
-9.0.7.0 or higher)_
+Turn on and display a custom join and leave message to players.

 ---